IST-DASLab/dISTiller-micronet/README.md

 ```

 ### EffecientNet
-To use EfficientNet achitecture either follow the installation instructions from [here](https://github.com/lukemelas/EfficientNet-PyTorch) or install via pip:
+To use EfficientNet achitecture there are essentially two options.

+**Option 1.** Using manuall installation described here [here](https://github.com/lukemelas/EfficientNet-PyTorch).

+**Option 2.** Using pip install:
 ```
 $ pip install efficientnet_pytorch
 ```
-**CURRENT PIP VERSION HAS BUGS USE MANUALL INSTALL** see fix in [commit](https://github.com/lukemelas/EfficientNet-PyTorch/commit/939d4abdeefc07e63d8bd42e7223365a4bc67942)
+As current pip version **has bugs** a hand-fix decribed in [commit](https://github.com/lukemelas/EfficientNet-PyTorch/commit/939d4abdeefc07e63d8bd42e7223365a4bc67942) is required.